-On 5th August 2018, Kenya Nuclear Electricity Board (KNEB) participated in the 6th Edition of the Great Energy Debate at Strathmore University.
+On 5th August 2018, Nuclear Power and Energy Agency (NuPEA) formerly Kenya Nuclear Electricity Board (KNEB) participated in the 6th Edition of the Great Energy Debate at Strathmore University.
 The Debate organized by focused on the role of Energy in the Big 4 Agenda that focuses at enhancing Manufacturing, Health Care, Food security and affordable housing in Kenya.
-KNEB was represented by Eng.
+NuPEA was represented by Eng.
 Collins Juma, Chief Executive Officer who was a panelist in the Debate that drew participants from the academia, industry, NGOs, Government utilities under the Ministry of Energy represented by their respective Chief Executive Officers, Independent Power Producers, Consumer bodies, students and energy enthusiasts.

 The Debate sought to address the following questions; Do we have the right generation mix to support industrialization and Big 4 Agenda?Are we getting the stable and affordable power that will unlock the full potential of Big 4 Agenda?
 What are the opportunities in the electricity sector value chain as the roll out implementation of the Big 4 Agenda gathers momentum and will renewable energy unlock the full potential of the Big 4 Agenda?

 The Debate consisted of two sessions, one where panelists made their opening remarks and the plenary session for questions and answers.
 One of the questions asked to NuPEA CEO Eng.
 Collins Juma, is how far is Kenya’s nuclear power programme is and why nuclear the introduction of nuclear in Kenya’s energy mix and by when?